tobias-tengler/tobias-tengler/README.md

 ## Hi there 👋🏻

-My name's Tobias and I'm a Senior Software developer from Germany with a passion for anything OSS.
+My name's Tobias and I'm a Software developer from Germany with a passion for anything OSS.
+Currently based in Germany, but looking to re-locate to Vienna, Austria in the near future.

 I mainly work with .NET and Typescript, but I always strive to choose the right tool for the job 💪🏻